A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

-Many nonlinear systems of physical origin exhibit chaotic behavior when subjected to external forcing and weak damping.
-Here, ``chaos'' refers to sensitivity with respect to the initial conditions, and is often measured by the Lyapunov exponent, a measure of the asymptotic exponential rate at which nearby trajectories diverge; positivity of the Lyapunov exponent is a well-known hallmark of chaos.
-Despite the ubiquity of chaos in systems of physical interest, and in contrast with the rather well-developed abstract theory for the description of chaotic states and associated statistical properties, it is notoriously challenging to verify, for a given system, whether or not chaotic behavior is actually present in the above sense.
+Many nonlinear systems of physical origin exhibit chaotic behavior.
+Although there is no single mathematical definition of `chaos', a commonly observed and studied aspect of chaotic behavior is \emph{sensitivity with respect to the initial conditions}.
+One way to quantify this sensitivity is the \emph{Lyapunov exponent} along a given trajectory, i.e., the asymptotic exponential rate at which nearby trajectories converge (a negative exponent) or diverge (a positive exponent, implying sensitivity).
+Despite the ubiquity of chaotic behavior in systems of physical interest, and in contrast with the rather well-developed abstract theory for the description of chaotic states and associated statistical properties, it is notoriously challenging to verify, for a given system, whether or not a positive Lyapunov exponent is present along a large (e.g., positive-volume) subset of phase space.

-The purpose of this paper is to put forward a method for providing (at least ``preliminary'' \footnote{``Preliminary'' in the sense that the lower bounds we provide are expected to be sub-optimal for most systems of physical interest.}) quantitative lower bounds for the Lyapunov exponents of weakly-damped, weakly-driven SDE.
-Our method combines two new ingredients: (i) an apparently new identity connecting the largest Lyapunov exponent to a Fisher information-type quantity on the stationary statistics of tangent directions; and (ii) a quantitative hypoellipticity argument for showing that this Fisher information-typequantity uniformly controls Sobolev regularity of the tangent-direction stationary statistics, and hence regularity provides a lower bound on the Lyapunov exponent\footnote{More precisely, we provide a lower bound on $n\lambda_1 - 2\lambda_\Sigma$, where $\lambda_{\Sigma}$ is the sum of the Lyapunov exponents.}.
-Our methods can potentially be interpreted as the beginning of a quantitative and more robust \`a la Furstenberg theory for SDEs.
-See Section \ref{Sec:Context} for a more in-depth discussion of the previously existing work and how ours fits in.
+The purpose of this paper is to put forward a method for providing quantitative lower bounds for the Lyapunov exponents of weakly-damped, weakly-driven stochastic differential equations.
+Our method combines two new ingredients: \begin{itemize} \item[(i)] an apparently new identity (Theorem \ref{thm:fishInfoIntro}) connecting the largest Lyapunov exponent to a certain degenerate Fisher information functional on the stationary density of the Markov process tracking tangent directions; and \item[(ii)] a quantitative hypoellipticity argument in $L^1$ for showing that this Fisher information uniformly controls local fractional Sobolev regularity of the tangent-direction stationary density (Theorem \ref{thm:unifHypoRegEstIntro}), implying by (i) a quantitative lower bound on the Lyapunov exponent in terms of the local regularity of this stationary density. \end{itemize} As a first application of our methods, we prove positivity of the largest Lyapunov exponent for a broad class of weakly-dissipative weakly-driven SDE on $\R^n$ (with fluctuation dissipation scaling) with bilinear drift term that conserves both volume and the norm on $\R^n$ (Theorem \ref{thm:critForEulerLikeIntro}) .
+This result incorporates several interesting models of fundamental interest, such as the Lorenz-96 (L96) model (Corollary \ref{L96}) and Galerkin truncations of the Navier-Stokes equation (GNSE) on a periodic box (supplemented by a recent and separate work \cite{BPS21} of the first and third author; see the beginning of Section \ref{sec:Conc}).
+These results constitute the first mathematically rigorous results affirming a positive Lyapunov exponent for either of these models, even in the stochastic case.